-The PowerTap PowerCal is a bit if an odd device.
+The PowerTap PowerCal is a bit of an odd device.
 A heart rate meter, which also estimates your wattage output when cycling.
-In such a small package, the PowerCal might be the definitive travel equipment for Zwift, but for the need of one MAJOR question, how does the power reading compare with strain gauge derived power meters?
+In such a small package, the PowerCal might be the definitive travel equipment for Zwift, but with a MAJOR question: How does the power reading compare with strain gauge derived power meters?
 It sounds like we need a Zwift Gear Test!!!

 PowerTap PowerCal HRM Review

 Zwift is addictive.
 Let’s face it.
 I know it, you know it.
 But how do you keep the withdrawal chills from setting in when you have to travel?
 There is only a small subset of people who are going to be taking their bike with them on work trips, and even less who are willing to fly with their bike, both from a financial, but also a hassle perspective when they go on holiday!

 The PowerTap PowerCal is a heart rate based power meter, which might just be able to save you from the horrors of a hotel gym bike, and let you continue your scheduled Zwift workouts while away from home.
 So without more ado, let’s unbox, the smallest power meter I have looked at yet!

 First up it should be mentioned that the PowerTap PowerCal is not a new product.
 When initially released in 2012, the PowerCal was also available under the Cycleops brand, and you might still find listings for the Cycleops PowerCal in the deeper parts of the interwebs.
 Today though however, it is the PowerTap PowerCal which is being distributed by sellers.

 So, what is in the box?
 The PowerTap PowerCal itself, and end-clipped chest strap, and a slice of dead tree with the manual printed on it

 To be fair, we have a pretty standard HRM on the outside.